Table of Contents

 git pull origin-codeberg master # Pulls the master branch from `origin-codeberg`

-There’s no need to worry about remote origins – as long as the code did not diverge, a git push
+There’s no need to worry about remote origins and versions they contain – as long as the code did not diverge, a git push

 to all origins will bring them to the same state.